ShumpeiYamakawa/FSUJENA_2025_species_determination/Day0_setting.md

-## Day0:
+# Day0:

-To start the analysis smoothly, set up the environments and install the software that we will use in the course with reference to the following. **If you have problems with this setup, please let me know before the teaching will start!!**  You can come to my office or send an email to shumpei.yamakawa**@**gmail.com (remove **).
-I will be albe to do short introduction about linux command-lines before the course, so feel free to ask me.
+To ensure a smooth start to the analysis, please set up your environment and install the software we will use in the course by following the instructions below.
+If you encounter any issues during the setup, **contact me before the course begins!**.
+You can either visit my office or send an email to shumpei.yamakawa**@**gmail.com (remove **).

+****For a tutorial on installation, see Day0.pdf, which was uploaded to this GitHub page.****

-## Google Could shell
+## 1. Google Could shell Setup

+Unlike desktop applications, most software used for bioinformatic analysis runs only through the command line (CUI: Character User Interface).
+In particular, many of these programs are specifically designed for use on the Linux operating system.
+We will thus use a Linux OS environment in this course.

-To use the same environment for the analysis, please make it available to use Google Cloud Shell, an online shell of Linux (Debian, x86_64).
-We will use a free version of this cloud service, which can use Linux basic command line and 5 GB storage (see the documentation: https://cloud.google.com/shell/docs).
-The Google account is required.
-If you have the account, just go to the following link: https://shell.cloud.google.com/
+To ensure a consistent analysis environment, please set up access to Google Cloud Shell, an online Linux shell (Debian, x86_64).
+We will use the free version of this cloud service, which provides a basic Linux command-line interface and 5 GB of storage.
+For more details, refer to the official documentation: https://cloud.google.com/shell/docs.
+A Google account is required.
+If you already have one, simply go to the following link to get started: https://shell.cloud.google.com/

+###
 **Optional**

-The free version of the cloud shell is only for temporary use.
-For example, if you do not use the shell for 120 days, your account will be removed.
-There is also a usage limit (50 hours per week).
-So, in order to use the same environment after this course and continue the analysis, it would be good to set up the environment on your own computer.
-If you want to do this, see the following...
+The free version of Google Cloud Shell is intended for temporary use.
+For example, if you don’t use the shell for 120 days, your account will be deactivated.
+There is also a usage limit of 50 hours per week.
+Therefore, if you wish to continue using the same environment after the course and carry on with your analyses, it is recommended that you set up the environment on your own computer.
+If you’d like to do this, please refer to the following instructions...

 **Linux users**: run the analysis on your "Terminal" instead of using Google Cloud Shell

 **Mac users**: same as Linux users ("Terminal" can be found in the "Utilities" folder), but some commands do not work with the default (e.g. wget), so you need to install some software as shown below.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" ##Install Homebrew